fischlerben/Machine-Learning-Credit-Risk/README.md

     from imblearn.over_sampling import SMOTE
     smote = SMOTE(random_state=1, sampling_strategy=1.0)
-    X_resampled, y_resampled = smote.fit_resample(X_train, y_train)
+    X_resampled, y_resampled = smote.fit_resample(X_train_scaled, y_train)

 ### Cluster Centroids Undersampling:

     from imblearn.under_sampling import ClusterCentroids
     cc = ClusterCentroids(random_state=1)
-    X_resampled, y_resampled = cc.fit_resample(X_train, y_train)
+    X_resampled, y_resampled = cc.fit_resample(X_train_scaled, y_train)

 ### SMOTEENN Combination Over/Undersampling:

     from imblearn.combine import SMOTEENN
     sm = SMOTEENN(random_state=1)
-    X_resampled, y_resampled = sm.fit_resample(X_train, y_train)
+    X_resampled, y_resampled = sm.fit_resample(X_train_scaled, y_train)

 ## Results:
-Of the 4 models, the Logistic Regression model using the Random OverSampler had the best balanced accuracy score at 66%.
+Of the 4 models, the Logistic Regression model using the SMOTEENN Combination Re-Sampler had the best balanced accuracy score at 79.8%.
-Of the 4 models, the Logistic Regression model using the Random OverSampler had the best recall score at 68%.
+Of the 4 models, the Logistic Regression model using the Smote Oversampler had the best recall score at 88%.
-Of the 4 models, the Logistic Regression model using the Random OverSampler had the best geometric mean score at 66%.
+Of the 4 models, both the Logistic Regression model using the SMOTEENN Combination Re-Sampler and the model using the Smote Oversampler had the best geometric mean scores at 79%.
 ---

 ## Re-Sampling Using Ensemble Learners: